 Most banks will help you set up a will through an estate administration, and it’s well recommended to do so.
 It’s also a smart choice to contact a will and trust attorney on https://www.cunninghamlegal.com/california-legal-services/trust-administration-law/ to help you arrange your will.

 2. Money, money, it’s so funny in a rich man’s world

 Most people have a life insurance policy which you can pay in to every month, and then your family receive a lump sum pay out when you die – look at something like Comparethemarket.com to see what the best available options are for you.
 This will help toward funeral expenses, certainly, but will also go to the executor of your estate – preferably someone mentioned in your will as someone you trust – so that it can be used to keep your children, look after their education and so on.
+We live in one of the best times for investing.
+Technology makes things easier.
+You can use research tools like Ycharts, get access to free news, and get real-time stock data online.
 You can also decide to put the money in a trust for them so that they can access it when they are 18 or 21, but that might put a huge burden of financial responsibility on the legal guardians!
 (It seems so hard to know the right thing to do, doesn’t it!?

 3. Mothers!
 Plan for your CHILDREN!

 Something that I think is really important for mothers especially is making sure your money reaches your children.
 A few years back, I had a friend who told me her story, and I learned a really important lesson from it: don’t leave your money to your spouse, leave it to your children!